Basic Car Knowledge

 - Stay calm.

 - If you’re a pedestrian, keep off the road.

-All vehicles on both sides of the road should slow down or even stop to leave a clear path, but do not endanger other road users.
+All vehicles on both sides of the road should slow down or even stop to leave a clear path but do not endanger other road users.
 Don’t stop in the middle of a junction.
 (If you’re blocking the path of the emergency vehicle, you may have to turn the corner to get out of the way.)

 The Highway Code Rule 219 says: – Dealing with Emergency Vehicles.
 You should look and listen for ambulances, fire engines, police, doctors or other emergency vehicles using flashing blue, red or green lights and sirens or flashing headlights, or Highways Agency Traffic Officer and Incident Support vehicles using flashing amber lights.
-When one approach do not panic.
+When one approaches do not panic.
 Consider the route of such a vehicle and take appropriate action to let it pass, while complying with all traffic signs.
 If necessary, pull to the side of the road and stop, but try to avoid stopping before the brow of a hill, a bend or narrow section of road.
-Do not endanger yourself, other road users or pedestrians and avoid mounting the kerb.
-Do not brake harshly on approach to a junction or roundabout, as a following vehicle may not have the same view as you.
+Do not endanger yourself, other road users or pedestrians, and avoid mounting the kerb.
+Do not brake harshly on approach to a junction or roundabout, as the following vehicle may not have the same view as you.